Why You Should Know Your Social Media Risks

 We consider a general liability (GL) policy the firm foundation on which to build a robust commercial risk management plan.
 Without it, companies can quickly shutter due to the fundamental risks of merely operating a business.
 That said, GL coverage works to protect companies against third-party lawsuits of bodily injury, property damage, personal injury, or advertising injury.

 Also known as professional liability insurance, errors and omissions (E&O) steps in to protect you from lawsuits claiming that your product or service didn’t perform as expected according to the customer and industry standards.
-When it comes to social media risks, many bloggers forget about this vital coverage.
+When it comes to avoiding risks, many bloggers forget about this vital coverage.

 Companies can indemnify their executives against covered claims and rely on a D&O policy for reimbursement.
 This coverage can defend the corporate entity as well as its leadership, too.
 This is the go-to policy to help protect your company from headline risk.